-Ask around and most folks will tell you a pump shotgun has no place in 3-Gun.
+Ask around at any 3-Gun match and most folks will tell you that you’re wasting your time with starting out on a pump shotgun in the sport.
 “Too slow,” they’ll say.
 “You’ll be outgunned.”
-And if you’re brand new to the sport, odds are someone has already told you to ditch that old Remington 870 collecting dust in your safe.
+In fact, if you’re brand new, odds are someone has already advised you to not even consider that old Mossberg 500 or Remington 870 duck gun collecting dust in your safe.

 The Pump Gun’s Real Superpower: Simplicity